OpenAperture/messaging/README.md

 ### Methods

-There are two methods currently exposed via the macro:
+The following methods are currently exposed via the macro:

-#### Subscribe
+#### Subscribe Synchronously

+When receiving messages from this queue, consumers should take an Elixir mindset of "let is fail".
+This module provides some basic requeueing logic that will attempt to requeue the message for another subscriber, in the event an exception is thrown from a callback handler (this behavior can be disabled by setting the requeue_on_error property on a Queue to false).
+If exceptions are generated meaning that no consumer can possibly process this message, the consumer should catch these exception and return normally, which will permanently remove the message from the queue.

 ```iex
 subscribe(connection_options \\ @connection_options, queue, callback_handler)
 ```

 The `subscribe` method allows a consumer to receive messages from the messaging system.
-The provides 2/3 arguments, depending on the usage pattern:
+The provides 2 arguments, depending on the usage pattern:

 * connection_options - CloudOS.Messaging.ConnectionOptions struct, containing the connection username, password, etc...
 This struct can also define the failover connection options.
 Defaults to the @connection_options attribute.